 Now using your digital thermometer start taking readings.
 At the beginning your readings will be similar from each can, but over approximately 20 minutes you will start noticing some big changes!

 First reading, the numbers were the same across all the cans.
+Keep in mind the freezing point (or melting point depending on your experiment) is 0 degrees Celsius.

 2 minutes later, things are starting to drop but nothing too exciting yet.